MrABKhan/HTTPServer/README.md

 # HTTPServer
 #### Extremely Small Test Project.

 This is an example demonstration of Socket Programming at a basic level in Java.
 It receives requests at a Port and sends a simple OK response.
+Although this can be heavily modified and upgraded for more usage, I'm using this as a git motivation and habit building pilot project. :)

 # Build